Colorado Vacations

 Car Camping

 In many places, vacationers also commonly drive their cars or SUVs along a dusty Forest Service road until finding a nice camp spot to stop and pitch a tent.
-In Forest Service lingo, this is known as “dispersed camping”, and again with some restrictions, it is a common way to enjoy remote settings and solitude.
-The camping is primitive and you must bring or treat your own water, deal appropriately with your human waste, and pack out your trash.
+In Forest Service lingo, this is known as “dispersed camping”, and again with some restrictions, it is a common way to enjoy natural settings and some solitude.

-Alternatives include established National Park Service, National Forest Service, BLM, or State Park campgrounds.
+State Park campgrounds.
 Slightly more improved, these areas have designated campsites, which can often be reserved ahead of time.
 Usually a picnic table, a fire grate, and outhouses are provided.
 Most also provide drinking water and trash removal.
 A few provide amenities such as showers, playgrounds, and electrical hookups.
 The campgrounds on government lands are frequently situated in very pretty settings, and campsites are spaced and arranged to offer a degree of privacy for campers.
 Check the area’s website to see if you can reserve a spot ahead of time.

 Tent Cabins and Yurts